(182294) 2001 KU76

-' (provisional designation ') is a trans-Neptunian object (TNO) that has a possible 6:11 resonance with Neptune.
+' is a trans-Neptunian object (TNO) that has a possible 6:11 resonance with Neptune.

 Assuming a generic TNO albedo of 0.09, it is about 211 km in diameter.

 Resonance

 Simulations by Lykawka in 2007 show that may be librating in the 6:11 resonance with Neptune.
 Marc Buie classifies it as probably in resonance, although some possible orbits do not librate. has a semi-major axis of 45 AU and an orbital period of about 302 years.

 It has been observed 29 times over 6 years and has an orbit quality code of 4.

 The libration of 2001 KU_{76}'s nominal orbit.
 Neptune is the white (stationary) dot at 5 o'clock.
 Uranus is blue, Saturn yellow, and Jupiter red.